zjian107-su/2D-Airplane-Adventure-Game/README.md

 Daniel Zezheng Jiang created a 2D airplane shooting game with Python and PyGame module.

-It includes 300 lines of codes.
+It includes 300 lines of code.
 It requires the installation of Python and PyGame module in the local machine.

 ## Basic Navigation In The Game

 Press "AWDS" or direction key to move the hero airplane.
 Press space key to shoot bullets.
-The player may click "Restart" button to restart the game, and the player may clock "Quit" button or "X" in the corner of the window to quit.
+The player may click the "Restart" button to restart the game, and the player may clock the "Quit" button or "X" in the corner of the window to quit.

 ## Environment Instruction